Monday, October 20, 2025

 Bringing It to Life: TurtleStitch and Silhouette

-Using the dimensions from the table, I coded the prism nets in TurtleStitch, a visual programming environment ideal for geometric design.
+Using the dimensions from the table, I coded the prism nets in TurtleStitch, a block-based programming environment ideal for geometric design.
 TurtleStitch made it possible to automate the creation of these intricate folding patterns.

 I exported the designs as DXF files and opened them in Silhouette Studio software.